abikg71/PPL/README.md

-This is a first Assignment of principles of programming language Implemented by Python
+This is a first Assignment of principles of programming language.
+Implemented by Python 3.7* .
-Data type Integer and Boolean only
+Data type Integer and Boolean only.

-The instuction and detail info is on ProgrammingA.pdf
+The instruction and detail info about this project can be found on ProgrammingA1.pdf file.

-Done in a group of two()
+The short hand representation formula can be viewed on g_reference.txt file.